Frequently Asked Questions

 What will happen?

-A microphone will be placed near you so you will be able to speak to the staff at any time during the scan.
-If you like, someone can be with you in the scanner room, provided it’s safe for the person to be there.
+In London, a buzzer will be handed to you once you have been positioned for your scan .
+However, all Centres have microphones in the scan rooms, so once pressed you will be able to speak to the Radiographers at any time during the scan.
 A visitor is subject to the scanner’s magnetic field too, so please make sure it is safe for the visitor to be in the scanner room.
-It is common for a parent to stay with a child.
-In fact, we encourage it.

 How long will it take?